hamedasemi/lit-element-router/README.md

 customElements.define('my-app', MyApp);
 ```

-## Register routes and the onRoute function
+## Register routes and the router function
 ```javascript
 import { LitElement, html } from 'lit-element';
 import { routerMixin } from 'lit-element-router';